Surgical Outcomes of Severe Tricuspid Regurgitation: Predictors of Adverse Clinical Outcome

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Heart Transplant, Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Transplant, Interventions and Structural Heart Disease

 Keywords: Heart Diseases, Heart Defects, Congenital, Tricuspid Valve Insufficiency, Survival Rate, Heart Failure, Glomerular Filtration Rate, Ebstein Anomaly, Confidence Intervals, Liver Cirrhosis, Cardiac Surgical Procedures, Poverty, Heart Transplantation

 < Back to Listings